shift num sym altgr nav nav fn

 TT: Thumb-Taps

-shift num ctrl os alt nav fun sym altgr
+ctrl os alt

 Learning hold-taps and thumb-shifting is the next step: